How to configure Skype for Business on-premises to use Hybrid Modern Authentication

 Turn ON Hybrid Modern Authentication for Skype for Business on-premises.

-Note These steps turn on MA for SFB, SFBO, EXCH, and EXO -- that is, all the products that can participate in a HMA configuration of SFB and SFBO (including dependencies on EXCH/EXO).
+These steps turn on MA for SFB, SFBO, EXCH, and EXO - that is, all the products that can participate in an HMA configuration of SFB and SFBO (including dependencies on EXCH/EXO).
 In other words, if your users are homed in/have mailboxes created in any part of the Hybrid (EXO + SFBO, EXO + SFB, EXCH + SFBO, or EXCH + SFB), your finished product will look like this:

 See the Supportability topic for Skype for Business with MA for supported topologies.

 Important Double-check that you've met all the prerequisites before you begin.
-You'll find that information here.
+You'll find that information in Hybrid modern authentication overview and prerequisites.

 Collect all HMA-specific info you'll need